 I followed him up the high steps through his garden from the waterfront where I had moored the boat.
 He said “Now you have a real job.
 I want you to work for me at my office in Windsor.
 You can sell property and get the hell on with your life.”

-And then he gave me an envelope containing a one-way ticket to London and one hundred pounds in cash.
+Then he gave me an envelope containing a one-way ticket to London and one hundred pounds in cash.

 It was raining and dark outside when I arrived at Heathrow airport in late-afternoon.
 She met me in the arrivals hall dressed in an ankle-length mink fur coat and she smelled of Chanel Number Five, her favourite perfume.
 We hugged each other for at least ten minutes; such joy to meet again.